-We consider this area of corporate reporting development to be of interest for larger companies, their stakeholders and the private equity industry, considering the increased focus on responsible investment.
-We have considered the disclosure requirements resulting from a number of these guidelines below including the:
+We consider this area of corporate reporting to be of interest for larger companies, their stakeholders and the private equity industry, considering the increased focus on responsible investment.
+The UK's commitments in respect of the Task Force on Climate-related Financial Disclosures is covered in the next section.

-- EU Non-Financial Reporting Directive;

-- Task Force on Climate-related Financial Disclosures; and

-- Sustainable Development Goals